Slippery Situations Caused by Winter Weather

 - Give yourself extra time, at least fifteen minutes more in order to prepare for heading out the door in the morning.
-Running late and being in a frazzled state can cause you to miss and icy patch and increase your chances of a fall
+Running late and being in a frazzled state can cause you to miss an icy patch and increase your chances of a fall.

 - Exercise your best discretion.
 If it isn’t absolutely necessary to be trekking out in icy conditions then remain indoors where you diminish the potential for being harmed

 While a slip and fall can be instantaneous the impact can be life-altering.
 Recovery and rehabilitation can be long, painful, and ongoing.
 If you, or someone you know, has sustained personal injury as the result of an extreme weather situation contact The Morris Law Group for assistance.
 We are available to discuss your legal rights and options.

 Contact the lawyers at The Morris Law Group